hyperledger/fabric-test/tools/PTE/README.md

     - `cd tools/NL`
     - `./networkLauncher.sh -?`

+## CI Test

+A set of predefined tests are designed for CI daily or weekly execution and are available in the directory, `CITest`, under PTE.
 ---

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.